Severino sharp again, Yanks beat Blue Jays 8-3 for 102nd win

 BEAST OF EAST

-New York is 54-20 against the AL East with two games at Tampa Bay left, on track for the best record for a team within its division.
+New York is 54-20 against the AL East, on track for the best record for a team within its division.

 IN THE SEATS